Bricktech2000/Website/website/public/Lecture-Speedup/index.md

 [Lecture Speedup](https://github.com/Bricktech2000/Lecture-Speedup) is a quick extension I made that injects key bindings onto any webpage containing a HTML `video` element through the JavaScript console.
 It works on [YouTube](https://www.youtube.com/), [Zoom](https://zoom.us/), [Dropbox](https://www.dropbox.com/) and many websites, which makes it ideal for blazing through lecture recordings.
 Here is a list of the key bindings it implements:

-- Up and down arrow increase and decrease the playback rate, respectively
+- Up and down arrows increase and decrease the playback rate, respectively
-- While paused, left and right arrows move the playhead a set number of seconds
+- Left and right arrows move the playhead a set number of seconds
-- While playing, left and right arrows increase the playback rate while held down
+- Right control key increases the playback rate while held down
 - Right shift key plays and pauses the video

 Even though this extension only solves the first two of the three issues I set out to resolve, it has proven extremely useful for learning concepts quicker.
 After a bit of self-promo on a Discord server for a programming class, other students even told me they used [Lecture Speedup](https://github.com/Bricktech2000/Lecture-Speedup) to study more efficiently before exams.